Simple in concept, difficult to master, sales strategy can make all the difference.

 In a sporting event, much of the competitor intelligence is published.
 Everyone knows or can know each other’s seasonal best performance.

-While detailed intelligence about a competitive vendor’s capability may be public, discovering their plans, learning about their relationships with customer staff, and understanding the customer's unofficial decision making process is difficult.
+While detailed intelligence about a competitive vendor’s capability may be public, discovering their plans, learning about their relationships with customer staff, and understanding the customer's unofficial decision-making process is difficult.

 This is critical information.
 As elegantly stated by the Chinese general, Sun Tzu: “The reason competent commanders win victories, achieve outstanding success, and surpass ordinary people is that they know critical information in advance.”

-More than having the necessary information, the ultimate strategist has such a grasp of the principles involved in formulating and executing effective strategy that he or she can correctly anticipate a competitor’s intentions.
+More than having the necessary information, the ultimate strategist has such a grasp of the principles involved in formulating and executing an effective strategy that he or she can correctly anticipate a competitor’s intentions.

 Adversaries all have observable limitations that constrain options.

-There are great parallels between the circumstances of battles and those of vendors competing for a particularly attractive piece of business.
+There are great parallels between the circumstances of battles and those of vendors competing for a particularly attractive piece of business:

 Both generals and vendors have limited resources and there will only be one winner.
 More so, the customer is akin to the territory that most battles are fought over.